benjaminzwhite/reasoning-models/README.md

 - [Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space](https://arxiv.org/abs/2505.13308) - seems to be training-free, need to re-read to be clear
 - [lmgame-Bench: How Good are LLMs at Playing Games?](https://arxiv.org/abs/2505.15146) - not entirely about reasoning, but all the best performing models are reasoning models (o3 etc.) and I really like the paper, especially the correlation studies with tasks in Table/Figure 3, and the general area
 - [DisCO: Reinforcing Large Reasoning Models with Discriminative Constrained Optimization](https://arxiv.org/abs/2505.12366) - looks like interesting approach/alternative to GRPO, need to implement and test
+- [Enigmata: Scaling Logical Reasoning in Large Language Models with Synthetic Verifiable Puzzles](https://arxiv.org/abs/2505.19914) - cool, training with logic puzzles, shows generalization to coding and mathematics; has a benchmark also

 #### Topic - General or unsorted